 Shedd has had rockhopper penguins since the Oceanarium opened in 1991.
-In fact, three of the original birds are still here: Wellington, Drake and Magdalena.
-At 30 (Wellington is the oldest by a few days), they are among the most senior penguins in U.S. zoos and aquariums, benefiting from lifelong excellent care and advances in veterinary geriatric medicine.
+In fact, two of the original birds are still here: Wellington and Magdalena.
+In their mid-30s, they are among the most senior penguins in U.S. zoos and aquariums, benefiting from lifelong excellent care and advances in veterinary geriatric medicine.

 Rockhoppers are also rock nesters.
-Each March, before breeding season, our penguin experts place a big pile of small river rocks in the center of the penguin habitat.
-Then they stand back and watch the competition begin.
+Each March, before breeding season, our animal care experts place a big pile of small river rocks and other nesting materials such as lavender sprigs in the center of the penguin habitat.

 The males scramble for the choicest rocks with which to build their nests.
 A carefully arranged circle of stones keeps a pair’s egg from rolling off a nesting ledge during the 32- to 34-day incubation period.
 A nice nest will attract, or reinforce the pair bond with, a female.
 Hauling the rocks one by one in their beaks, the males are not above stealing better-looking building materials from their neighbors.